-But why does the corpse flower emit such a foul spell for such a short period of time?
-Scientists believe it is the plant’s way of attracting pollinators, and those pollinators that are attracted to decaying material such as flesh flies and dung beetles.
+But why does the corpse flower emit such a foul spell for such a short time?
+Scientists believe it is the plant’s way of attracting pollinators and those pollinators that are attracted to decaying material such as flesh flies and dung beetles.
 Even the color of the corpse flower (a dark reddish-purple) is believed to mimic the flesh of a decaying animal.

-Another amazing thing the corpse flower is able to do is raise its temperature.
+Another amazing thing the corpse flower can do is raise its temperature.
 It can warm up to 98 degrees Fahrenheit (36.7 degrees Celsius) to trick the insects it relies on for pollination to come to the flower to look for food.
 When they enter, they would find that there was nothing there, but they would exit with the pollen of the corpse flower attached to them.

-The smell from the corpse flower has been found to be a mixture of chemicals that are found in a variety of things in everyday life.
-Compounds such as dimethyl disulfide and trisulfide are given off which are similar to the odor of garlic and limburger cheese or cooked onions.
-The smell also contains isovaleric acid which is the cause of the odor of stinky socks as well as trimethylamine which has a fishy smell or that of ammonia at higher concentrations.
-There are also sweeter smells that are mixed in from benzyl alcohol with can be found in jasmine, and phenol which is found in sore-throat sprays.
-The mix of these chemicals give the corpse flower its pungent odor.
+The smell from the corpse flower has been found to be a mixture of chemicals that are in a variety of things in everyday life.
+Compounds such as dimethyl disulfide and trisulfide are given off which are similar to the odors of garlic and limburger cheese or cooked onions.
+The smell also contains isovaleric acid, which is the cause of the odor from stinky socks, as well as trimethylamine, which has a fishy smell or that of ammonia at higher concentrations.
+There are even sweet smells that are mixed in such as benzyl alcohol, which can be found in jasmine, and phenol, which is found in sore-throat sprays.
+The mix of these chemicals gives the corpse flower its pungent odor.

 The corpse flower is huge and can grow to between 10 and 15 feet (3.0 to 4.6 meters).
-The tallest bloom on record from any plant in the world came from a corpse flower at Winnipesaukee Orchids in Gilford, New Hampshire in 2010.
+The tallest bloom on record from any plant in the world came from a corpse flower at Winnipesaukee Orchids in Gilford, New Hampshire, in 2010.
 Its bloom alone was 10 feet, 2.25 inches tall (3 meters, 5.72 centimeters).